ELTERWATER,

 said Allen in wonder.

-Strolled on along the narrow, quiet
+Strolling on, the narrow, quiet

 District bank barn.
 Such buildings are so well represented in the